srycyk/mine/README.md

 * Mine::App::ExtractTask
 * Mine::App::SearchTask

-There is a data directory that will be set up.
+There is a data directory that will be set up, under the working directory's root.
-By default it's *tmp/mine-ds/apps/{myapp}/*, though this location can be easily changed.
+By default it's *./tmp/mine-ds/apps/{myapp}/*, though this location can be easily changed.

-This directory tree is used as a working areas for storing the retrieved, and extracted, data.
+This directory tree is used for storing the retrieved, and extracted, data.
-You usually access these files through the API.
+You usually access these files through the OO API, e.g. *Mine::Storage::List*.

-You can put config files under this directory tree, but they're more convenient if put under *config/{app_name}/*.
+You can put config files under this directory tree, but they're more convenient if put under *./config/{app_name}/*.

 It'd take a book chapter, or two, to explain all of the the *ins and outs*.
-So for now, I'm afraid you'll have to dig into the source code to find your way round.
+So for now, you'll just have to dig into the source code if you want to find your way around.

-The code has, so far, it has proved resilient, and it has made hundreds of consecutive requests on sites that take measures to ban bots.
+The code has, so far, it has proved resilient, and has made hundreds of consecutive requests on sites that take measures to ban bots.

-The core objects are tested well, but, the testing of the higher level objects is not fully comprehensive.
+The core objects are tested in the suites, but, the testing of the higher level objects is not fully comprehensive.

 > Setting up an environment for HTTP testing,